PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/02 Data Structure and Reshaping.md

 ---
 layout: default
-title: Reshaping
+title: Data Structure and Reshaping
-nav_order: 6
+nav_order: 2
 parent: Raw Survey Data Management
 grand_parent: Cleaning Guide
 has_children: false
 ---

-# Reshaping

 ## SurveyCTO Data
 When downloading from SurveyCTO, you can choose whether to export the data in wide or long format.